 - Possible related activity: Make a chart of the many parts of God’s creation from which man benefits.
 In one column, note the creation, and then in a second column, specifically list benefits.
 For example:

 Plants | medicine, herbs, food, art, cleaning the air

 - Have your high school student choose another psalm and write “character concepts” and “possible activities” as we have in these last two posts.
 Use that to teach a younger sibling or friend.

 - Assign your middle school/high school student to find five psalms and list the character lessons in each one.

-Teaching character using the psalms is one of the best ways to teach your kids about God as well as themselves and their place before Him.
+Part of bringing your kids’ homeschool education to life is teaching character using Biblical poetry, such as the psalms.
+You’ll be teaching your kids about God as well as themselves and their place before Him.

 Which psalm is your favorite for teaching character?
 I would love to hear about it in the comments!

 Editor’s note: This post was written in collaboration with Beth Hempton, formerly with Train up a Child Publishing.
 You can read more from Beth by going to her website at Classes by Beth Plus.